lpsc-euclid/decontamination/docs/_sources/module_correlation.rst.txt

 Module decontamination.correlation
 ==================================

-This module provides different ways of computing two-point galaxy angular correlation functions.
+This module provides different ways of computing two-point correlation functions.
 It is based on:

 * | *Xpol* (soon)
   | Tristram M.